- What is cervical cancer?

 Atypical squamous cells (ASC-US and ASC-H)

 If the Pap results show atypical squamous cells of uncertain significance (ASC-US), some doctors will repeat the Pap test in 12 months.
-Another option is to use the HPV DNA test to decide whether or not to do a colposcopy.
-If the human papilloma virus (HPV) is detected, the doctor is likely to order a colposcopy.
-If HPV is not detected, then the doctor will recommend that both the Pap test and the HPV test be repeated in 3 years.
+Another option is to test for human papilloma virus (HPV).
+What is done next depends on how old you are.
+If you are 21 to 24 years old, and HPV DNA is found, the doctor will recommend a repeat Pap test in a year.
+If you are at least 25 years old and HPV is detected, the doctor will recommend a colposcopy.
+If HPV is not detected, then the doctor will recommend the Pap test be repeated in 3 years.
+If you are at least 25 years old, an HPV test will be done at the same time as the repeat Pap test.

 If the results of a Pap test are labeled atypical squamous cells cannot exclude high-grade squamous intraepithelial lesion (ASC-H), it means that a high grade SIL is suspected.
 The doctor will recommend colposcopy.